ricdemgtz/portfolio/README_ENG.md

 ### Other Projects

-* (Any other projects that don't fit into the above categories, like scripts, tools, etc.)
+* (Any other projects that don't fit into the above categories, such as scripts, tools, etc.)

 ## Contact